valtyl/IS415-GAA-Project/README.md

 # IS415-GAA-Project

-Hello, we are GeoNinjas!
+Hello, we are GeoNinjas! :)

-This project is done for IS415 Geospatial Analytics & Applications, a module in Singapore Management University with the guidance of Professor Kam Tin Seong.
+This project is done in AY2022-23 T2 for IS415 Geospatial Analytics & Applications, a module in Singapore Management University with the guidance of Professor Kam Tin Seong.

 For more details on our project, click [here](https://is415-gaa-valencia-derek-yashica.netlify.app/).